Let Network Decide What to Learn: Symbolic Music Understanding Model Based on Large-scale Adversarial Pre-training: Experiment

 Our model configuration is shown in Table \ref{tab:configuration}.
 We conduct our experiment using two NVIDIA V100 GPUs.
 During training, we observe that our Adversarial-MidiBERT occupies about 27GB GPU memory.

 The dataset used in this paper is shown in Table \ref{tab:dataset}.
 We use five public MIDI datasets to train our model.
-We then conduct four different downstream tasks to evaluate our model's performance, including two token-level classification tasks and two sequence-level tasks: \begin{itemize}[noitemsep,leftmargin=*] \item[$\bullet$] Composer Classification: Similar to style classification, composer classification is a more challenging and fine-grained task.
+We then conduct four different downstream tasks to evaluate our model's performance, including two token-level classification tasks and two sequence-level tasks: \begin{itemize} \item[$\bullet$] \textbf{Composer Classification:} Similar to style classification, composer classification is a more challenging and fine-grained task.
 It requires the model to identify which composer created the songs. \item[$\bullet$] Emotion Recognition: The music emotions in EMOPIA \cite{EMOPIA} are divided into four types: HVHA, HVLA, LVHA, and LVLA.
-This task requires the model to classify each song into one of these types. \item[$\bullet$] Melody Extraction: Each song has different sections, including melody, bridge, and accompaniment.
-This task requires the model to identify which paragraph each token belongs to. \item[$\bullet$] Velocity Prediction: Since many MIDI files do not include velocity information, it is important to predict the velocity.
+This task requires the model to classify each song into one of these types. \item[$\bullet$] \textbf{Melody Extraction:} Each song has different sections, including melody, bridge, and accompaniment.
+This task requires the model to identify which paragraph each token belongs to. \item[$\bullet$] \textbf{Velocity Prediction:} Since many MIDI files do not include velocity information, it is important to predict the velocity.
 We divide velocity into six types and train the model to predict it.
 To avoid information leakage, we use GiantMIDI \cite{GiantMidi}, which does not participate in pre-training and has its velocity information masked.
-Since our device could not support training using the full dataset, we select only the first 1000 pieces for the experiment. \end{itemize}

-We split each dataset into 80\% training set, 10\% validation set, and 10\% testing set.
-We employ the same early stopping strategy as previous works \cite{PianoBART,MidiBERT}, where the training would stop if the model's accuracy does not increase on the validation set for 30 consecutive epochs.
+Since our device could not support training using the full dataset, we select only the first 1000 pieces for the experiment. \end{itemize} We split each dataset into 80\% training set, 10\% validation set, and 10\% testing set.
+We employ the same early stopping strategy as \cite{PianoBART,MidiBERT}, where the training would stop if the model's accuracy does not increase on the validation set for 30 consecutive epochs.
 We also set the maximum training epochs to 500.